 Sometimes, you may have to use someone else’s computer for browsing the internet.
-How do you insure that you will be leaving no trace when you get away from this computer?
+How do you ensure that you will be leaving no trace when you get away from this computer?

 Clear all your browsing history

 If you are a Firefox user, most of the time, you would enter your credentials for checking your e-mails, hanging out on Facebook, watching the news, and the list goes on.
 Then you keep on reminding yourself to clear all browsing history when you’re done with the practical CTRL+SHIFT+DEL keystrokes.

 On recent Firefox versions, you can decide to only clear the last hour browser activity or everything … I personally found out that choosing to clear the latest hour history isn’t “safe enough” as I clearly lose track of time once I am on the internet, I don’t know about you.

 The same feature is available on Google Chrome by hitting “Ctrl +H”, then clicking on “Edit items”.
 The “good” thing about Google Chrome’s history feature is that you can pinpoint and choose whatever history you want to delete.
 Ain’t that a great feature if you only want to leave the impression that you didn’t do anything nasty on the computer by leaving the browsing history “untouched?”

 Clearing the history can be a good idea only if you remember to do it when you’re done.
 However, chances are that you’re borrowing someone else’s computer because you just had a few spare time to use.
 And, as if Murphy’s law never fails, you usually have to hurry up leaving that computer for different reasons: